 - Fouls of carrom board game

 Do you want to play carrom?
 Are you a beginner?
-You want to join your friends in a carrom game but don’t know the rules of carrom?
+You want to join your friends in a carrom game but don’t know the carrom board rules?

 GetMega has carrom games for all levels of experience.
-In this article we will explain how to play carrom and the basic carrom rules for beginners.
+In this article, we will explain how to play carrom and the basic carom board game rules for beginners.

-As you know, carrom is a popular indoor tabletop game.
+As you know, carom board game is a popular indoor tabletop game.
 It is commonly played in a group in India often at social events with family or with friends.

-The game is also known by many other names around the globe such as carrom, couronne, carum, karam, karom, karum, and finger billiards.
-Most casual players start the carrom board game with the simplified rules of carrom.
-However, seasoned players and tournaments follow the formal professional Laws of Carrom by the International Carrom Federation.
+The game is also known by many other names around the globe such as carrom, couronne, carum, Karam, karom, karum, and finger billiards.
+Most casual players start the carrom board game with the simplified rules of carrom board.
+However, seasoned players and tournaments follow the formal professional Laws of carom board game by the International Carrom Federation.

 Enjoy playing carrom game?
 Come and join GetMega its an amazing platform that lets you play with friends & family on video-chat with real money.
 Sounds fun, isn't it?
 Download the app now!